alinggolee/alinggolee.github.io/data/W8/content-en.md

 # Week 8 ｜Diversity and Structural Inequality(Taruku)

+## Ｗeekly Learning Goal
-## By the end of this session, we will achieve the following:
+By the end of this session, we will achieve the following:
 •	Explain how Gaya functions as a comprehensive gender norm system.
 •	Analyze how cultural rules regulate gender roles through the distribution of legitimacy and authority.
 •	Compare Gaya with family-based gender norms using structural theory.